FRAMEWORK FOUNDRY

 What This Means

-• The Producer Price Index — basically what businesses pay for their inputs — came in hotter than expected at 0.5%.
-This matters because when businesses pay more to make things, they eventually pass those costs on to you as higher prices.
-It also signals the Fed probably won't be cutting interest rates anytime soon.
+Consumer Confidence came in at 91.2 — higher than expected.
+Everyday Americans feel relatively okay about their jobs and finances, which tends to support continued spending.
+The Producer Price Index — what businesses pay for their inputs — came in hotter than expected at 0.5%.
+When businesses pay more to make things, they eventually pass those costs on to consumers.
+It also signals the Fed probably won't be cutting rates anytime soon.
+The big non-data story this week was trade policy.
+Tariffs raise costs for U.S. companies that import goods — that pressure can squeeze profit margins and eventually show up as higher prices, adding uncertainty the market doesn't love.

 Index Snapshot